molpopgen/libsequence/doc/md/tutorial.md

 See the unit test PolySitesIO.cc for an example using Sequence::PolySites.

-\subsubsection ptable_move Using move construction
+\subsubsection polytable_move Using move construction

 Let's say we have the following data in C++ containers: